 Almost four years since Mr Voller filed his defamation claim against the media companies, the full bench of the High Court heard the matter.

-In legal speak, this isn’t even the *actual* trial where Dylan would receive damages if the court found in his favour, it’s just a preliminary issue.
+In legal speak, this isn’t even the *actual* trial where Dylan would receive damages if the court found in his favour.
+It’s just a preliminary issue.

-Publisher or not a publisher?
+Dylan Voller Facebook comments: Publisher or not a publisher?

 The law of defamation is extremely complex, which is why the legal costs are so expensive.
 They often require at least one expert Barrister.

 The main issue on appeal is what amounts to ‘publication’ in the law of defamation.
 Mr Voller argues that you don’t require an intention to publish defamatory materials.
-The other parties are arguing that intention is required, or that there needs to be a distinction between a publisher and a disseminator.
+The other parties argue that intention is required, or that there needs to be a distinction between a publisher and a disseminator.

 Four and a half hours of submissions concluded the last avenue of appeal for the media companies on this preliminary issue.